suen/FileDrop/README.md

 	$ sudo pip install requests

 	# You can always modify the script "clientpy.py" to your liking or replace it
 	# with something equivalent.
-Just make sure they take a URL and filepath as
+Just make sure the script takes URL and filepath as
 	# runtime parameters and uploads the given file to the specified URL.
 (This script
 	# will be replaced by a Java class in future, it's just a quick solution to
 	# do multi-part file upload.)